Kiyatake1/A-Systematic-Literature-Review-of-Machine-Learning-Approaches-For-In-Browser-Cryptojacking-Detection/README.md

-# A SYSTEMATIC LITERATURE REVIEW OF MACHINE LEARNING APPROACHES FOR IN-BROWSER CRYPTOJACKING DETECTION
+# A Systematic Literature Review of Machine Learning Approaches For In-Browser Cryptojacking Detection
 Files and figures for the systematic review.